 Want to deepen your understanding of your faith and be equipped to defend, commend and give clear reasons for the Gospel?

-Advanced Phase A: This examines the reliability of the Bible, the problem of suffering, the evidence for the resurrection, and the understanding of Christian hope.
-We consider issues surrounding science and faith, including the worldview of New Atheism and the concept of miracles, and focus on the doctrine of God as creator in exploring the origins of the universe.
-The discussions are aimed to not only give an explanation of the challenges presented by these themes, but to provide practical help in sharing Christ amidst them.
+Advanced Phase: This examines questions surrounding science and faith including the worldview of New Atheism, but focusing on the doctrine of God as creator in exploring the origins of the universe.
+We consider current questions around Christian sexual ethics, the argument from morality, and questions surrounding other religions including the increasingly popular eastern spirituality of pantheism.
+We also discuss Islam and present ways of understanding its influence in the world.
+The discussions are aim not only give an explanation of the challenges presented by these themes, but to provide practical help in sharing Christ amidst them.

 The weekend will run from the morning of the Friday to the afternoon of the Sunday.
 The cost of attending does not include accommodation, although the teaching material and most meals are provided.
 Please note that we strongly recommend booking early, as, if left to the last minute, weekend accommodation can be more difficult to find in Oxford.
 For suggestions of places to say, see the ‘Accommodation Guide’ below (at the bottom of this page).